How can I avoid Returns?

 As mentioned above, unfortunately there are extenuating reasons that may result in a return - whether the artwork is damaged in transit or a customer decides that they have changed their mind.

 Part of Artfinder's free 14 day returns policy is that all returns are arranged and delivered back to you courtesy of us.
-This means that neither you nor the customer need worry about covering the costs of the return of the artwork.
+This means that neither you nor the customer needs to worry about covering the costs of the return of the artwork.

 If it does come to this, then ensuring a smooth returns process could work in your favour and inspire confidence in your customer service and professionalism.
 You never know - the customer may remember that you made the best of a bad situation and return to purchase at a later date!